Quick answer

 As a UK resident with assets in Sweden, understanding the implications of Sweden’s inheritance tax is crucial for protecting your estate.
 The UK and Sweden have a double taxation convention to prevent double taxation on inheritance, but navigating the tax laws in both countries can be complex.

-We specialise in guiding you through these complexities, ensuring you can safeguard your legacy and provide for your loved ones.
-Our team of specialists is here to help you understand Sweden’s tax laws and make informed decisions about your estate.
+We are here to guide you through these complexities, helping you safeguard your legacy and provide for your loved ones.
+Our team can help you understand Sweden’s tax laws and make informed decisions about your estate, and we recommend seeking advice from a regulated legal professional where appropriate.

 Want to protect your estate from unnecessary inheritance tax?
 Fill out our contact form, call us at 0117 440 1555, or book a call with our team today.